soaresfellipe/lagarde/README.md

+# Lagarde

-# WordPress theme for Lagarde
+WordPress theme for Lagarde